estelasc/TWA-analysis-toolbox/README.md

-# Code for TWA Analysis
+# Code for TWA Analysis with ECG Imaging

+This repository contains MATLAB code for the analysis of T-wave alternans (TWA) using electrocardiographic imaging (ECGI).

+It includes:
+- Noise generation methods to make synthetic subjects more realistic.
+- Developed low-pass and detrending filters to remove noise from ECG signals.
+- Implementation of the Single Reference Segmentation (SRS) method, a T-wave segmentation technique specifically tailored for ECGI data.
-This repository contains MATLAB code for generating synthetic subjects by introducing noise, applying a specific method for segmenting T-waves tailored to electrocardiographic imaging (ECGI) data, performing preprocessing steps, and implementing a novel T-wave Alternans (TWA) detection method designed specifically for ECGI data.
-The method combines manifold learning, community detection, and Bootstrap resampling techniques to enhance detection accuracy.
-Additionally, an interpretability algorithm based on Shapley Additive Explanations (SHAP) has been adapted for use with time series data, providing insights into the detected TWA patterns.
+- Implementation of a novel TWA detection method designed specifically for ECGI data.
+This method combines manifold learning, community detection, and bootstrap resampling techniques to enhance detection accuracy.
+- Implementation of MC-WindowSHAP, an interpretability algorithm based on Shapley Additive Explanations (SHAP), adapted for use with time series data to improve the explainability of the novel TWA detection method.

 ## Table of Contents
 1. [Overview](#overview)